dottedmag/dottedmag.net/cv.md

 pieces from scratch is a lot of fun and one can spend enormous amount of time on it, while it does not bring any customer-facing value.

-# What I can not (will not) do

-* Tolerate SJWs and cancel culture.
-* NEW FEATURES NO MATTER WHAT-NEW FEATURES NO MATTER WHAT-NEW FEATURES NO MATTER WHAT.
-There are many people who are way too happy to create new features and never look back at the mess created.
-I'd rather take additional time making sure the new functionality integrates with the rest of the system and does not contribute to a Big Ball of Mud.
-* Client-side all day long.
-I'm reasonably proficient in working with client-side functional UI libraries (React, Reagent), but it is not my forté.
-* PHP.
-* Perl.
-* Windows as a mandated development environment.

 # What do I want?

 * Remote work (unless the company offices are located on Malta).